neck of rib

 Frequently Asked Questions

-What is the neck of rib?
+What is the neck of a rib?

 Related Structures